ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Role of the TEEP Broker

-A TEEP Broker abstracts the message exchanges with a TEE in a device.
-The input data is originated from a TAM or the first initialization call to trigger a Trusted Component installation.
+A TEEP Broker interacts with a TEEP Agent inside a TEE, relaying messages between the TEEP Agent and the TAM, and may also interact with one or more Untrusted Applications (see {{apis}}).

-The Broker doesn't need to parse TEEP message content received from a TAM that should be processed by a TEE (see the ProcessTeepMessage API in {{apis}}).
+The Broker cannot parse encrypted TEEP messages between a TAM and a TEEP agent but merely relays them.

 When a device has more than one TEE, one TEEP Broker per TEE could be present in the REE or a common TEEP Broker could be used by multiple TEEs where the transport protocol (e.g., {{I-D.ietf-teep-otrp-over-http}}) allows the TEEP Broker to distinguish which TEE is relevant for each message from a TAM.

-The TEEP Broker interacts with a TEEP Agent inside a TEE, and relays the response messages generated from the TEEP Agent back to the TAM.

 The Broker only needs to return a (transport) error message to the TAM if the TEE is not reachable for some reason.
 Other errors are represented as